justinrummel/jr.com-mm/_posts/2015-02-06-resizing-a-vmware-fusion-ubuntu-server-logical-vhd-via-guided-partitioning.md

 	<figcaption>Red pill, or blue pill?</figcaption>
 </figure>

 By deselecting the "Use Easy Install" checkbox, you will be required to walk through the OS install setup just like if you were loading a physical CD into a physical machine.
-One of the steps during the setup assistant for Ubuntu Server is partitioning your Hard Drive which has a default value of "Guided - use entire disk and set up LVM".
+One of the steps during the setup assistant for Ubuntu Server is partitioning your Drive which has a default value of "Guided - use entire disk and set up LVM".

 <figure>
 	<a href="{{ site.url }}/assets/images/2015/02/06/HardVHD-2.png"><img src="{{ site.url }}/assets/images/2015/02/06/HardVHD-2_800.png" alt="HardVHD 1"></a>